 - Tertiary education (Entry/Establishment ○ Financial operation ○ Quality of teaching and learning ○ Equitable access ○ Quality assurance, monitoring and accountability)

 The Education Act of the Republic of Lithuania (1991) regulates the education sector from ECCE to secondary education.
 While, discussing the non-state education providers refers to a non-state school and a private tutor (the term used freelance teacher).
 A non-state school is defined as a school whose owner is not a state or municipality (definition #20).
 The act does not provide any comprehensive typology of non-state education providers.
 Only through other definitions, it is possible to infer that private tutor shall be perceived as a non-state actor as well.
-When it comes to the regulation of non-state schools, the whole Education Act applies to all education providers universally unless it is specified otherwise.
+And non-state schools of traditional religious communities and associations are also once mentioned separately in the context of the funding of educational institutions (Article 63).

 The Higher Education and Research Act (2009) does not provide a definition but rather types of higher education institutions (HEIs) and basis of activity.
 In this regard, non-state HEI is more flexible and can operate in three forms: as public legal entity, private legal entity, or seminary of priests acting as a religious community.
 Whereas state HEI can operate only as public legal entity (Article 7).
 The Act mentions non-state HEI when it is regulated differently than the public universities.

-In Lithuania, most schools in primary (4 years beginning at age 7) and secondary education (8 years beginning at age 11) are state and municipality owned schools.
-Primary and lower secondary education are compulsory while upper secondary is not.
-Schools are categorized into four types: primary schools (4 years, beginning at age 7), progymnasiums (8 years, age 7 to 14), basic schools (10 years, 7-16 years), and gymnasiums (4 years, age 15-18) (Education Act, Articles 9, 10, 11, 41).
+In Lithuania, education is compulsory for children up to the age of 16, i.e. they must learn according to the primary education curriculum and complete the lower secondary education curriculum, because the lower secondary education ends at the age of 16 or 17.
+General education schools are categorized into four types: primary schools (4 years, beginning at age 7), progymnasiums (8 years, age 7 to 14), basic schools (10 years, 7-16 years), and gymnasiums (4 years, age 15-18) (Education Act, Articles 9, 10, 11, 41).

-General education schools are categorized into state and municipality owned schools with most of them being municipality schools (97%) (Aikos database).
-The MoESS uses their right to establish a state school when they see a need that municipalities do not respond to it.
+General education schools are categorized into state, municipality and non-state owned schools with most of them being municipality schools ( 89% of all registered schools) (Aikos database).
+The Ministry of Education, Science and Sport (MoESS) uses their right to establish a state school when they see a need that municipalities do not respond to it.
 For example, MoESS has established a few schools in Vilnius region (where Lithuanian speakers are the minority) to satisfy the need for schooling in Lithuanian language, as local governments prioritize schools with teaching language of ethnic minority.
-In other cases, the MoESS has established schools with a unique profile: engineering, music conservatories, art gymnasiums, military schools, as well as schools to support children with specific educational needs.
+In other cases, the MoESS has established schools with a unique profile: engineering, music conservatories, art or sport gymnasiums, cadet schools, as well as schools to support children with specific educational needs.
 The owner of these schools is MoESS, funding comes from the state budget, management is following the Education Act, and usually, there is no defined value orientation.

-When it comes to municipality schools, statistical data allows to group them based on teaching language, peculiar pedagogies, extent of educational support available/ severity of learning difficulties, etc. The schools that offer other than state language of instruction comprise 15% (135) of all municipality schools in the country with most of them (95%) offering schooling in Polish and Russian languages (Aikos database).
-The owner of these schools is municipality, funding allocated from the municipal budget, management is appointed by a mayor of a municipality, and value orientation is usually undefined (secular, mainstream).
+When it comes to municipality schools, statistical data allows to group them based on teaching language, peculiar pedagogies, extent of educational support available/ severity of learning difficulties, etc. The schools that offer other than state language of instruction comprise 10% (95) of all municipality schools in the country with most of them offering schooling in Polish and Russian languages (Aikos database).
+The owner of these schools is municipality, management is appointed by a mayor of a municipality, and value orientation is usually undefined (secular, mainstream).

 Non-state managed, state schools